-Seismic tomography Spica et al. (2017) highlights a 15 km-deep low velocity body (LVB) which was interpreted as a deep
+Seismic tomography (Spica et al., 2017) highlights a 15 km deep low-velocity body (LVB) which was interpreted as a deep magmatic reservoir.

-- 90 magmatic reservoir.
 It is confined within the CR, suggesting a structural control of the normal fault system on it (Spica et al., 2014).
-The LVB has an extent of ca. 55 km × 30 km in the N-S and E-W directions respectively, showing an averaged thickness < 8 km.
-(Escudero and Bandy, 2017) obtained a higher resolution tomographic image of the CVC subsurface area, showing that the most active magma generation zone is now under the Fuego de Colima edifice.
-The ambient seismic noise tomographic study of (Spica et al., 2014) indicates a shallow magma chamber above ca. 7 km depth, in agreement with petrological studies - 95 (Medina-Martínez et al., 1996; Luhr, 2002; Zobin et al., 2002; López-Loera et al., 2011; Reubi et al., 2013, 2019; Macías et al., 2017).

-Cabrera-Gutiérrez and Espíndola (2010) suggested the shallow active magma storage has a volume of ca. $30 \ km^3$.
-It is connected to the surface by conduits, whose path is facilitated by the presence of the CR fault zone, which provide a natural pathway for fluids (e.g., Allan, 1986; Norini et al., 2010, 2019).
-The arrangement of dykes and the alignment of volcanic centres of CVC suggest that the dykes swarm draining the magma chambers developed along the NNE-SSW-trending, steep.

-- eastward dipping normal fault exposed on the northern CVC flank (Norini et al., 2010, 2019).
-Massaro et al. (2018) provided a first-order geometrical reconstruction of the Fuego de Colima feeding system during the 1913 sub-Plinian eruption, by using volcanological data (Saucedo et al., 2010, 2011; Bonasia et al., 2011) as inputs and constraints - for numerical simulations.
-Results showed good matches for a hybrid configuration of the shallow conduit feeding system composed of a ca. 5500 m-long, 200-2000 m-wide and 40 m-thick dyke passing into a shallower (500 m-long, 40 m-diameter) cylindrical conduit.
-The shallow magma chamber top was set at 6 km of depth, and dyke-cylinder transition at 500 m below the summit as inferred from geophysical data (Salzer et al., 2014; Arámbula-Mendoza et al., 2018).
+The LVB has an extent of ca. $55 \text{ km} \times 30 \text{ km}$ in the N-S and E-W directions, respectively, showing an averaged thickness < 8 km.
+Escudero and Bandy (2017) obtained a higher-resolution tomographic image of the CVC subsurface area, showing that the most active magma generation zone is now under the Fuego de Colima edifice.
+The ambient seismic noise tomographic study of Spica et al. (2014) indicates a shallow magma chamber above ca. 7 km of depth, in agreement with petrological studies (Medina-Martínez et al., 1996; Luhr, 2002; Zobin et al., 2002; López-Loera et al., 2011; Reubi et al., 2013, 2019; Macías et al., 2017).
+Cabrera-Gutiérrez and Espíndola (2010) suggested that the shallow active magma storage has a volume of ca. 30 km.
+It is connected to the surface by conduits, whose path is facilitated by the presence of the CR fault zone, which provides a natural pathway for fluids (e.g. Allan, 1986; Norini et al., 2010, 2019).
+The arrangement of dykes and the alignment of volcanic centres of the CVC suggest that the dykes swarm draining the magma chambers developed along the NNE-SSW-trending, steep, eastwarddipping normal fault exposed on the northern CVC flank (Norini et al., 2010, 2019).
+Massaro et al. (2018) provided a first-order geometrical reconstruction of the Fuego de Colima feeding system during the 1913 sub-Plinian eruption by using volcanological data (Saucedo et al., 2010, 2011; Bonasia et al., 2011) as inputs and constraints for numerical simulations.
+Results showed good matches for a hybrid configuration of the shallow conduit feeding system composed of a ca. 5500 m long, 200-2000 m wide, and 40 m thick dyke passing into a shallower (500 m long, 40 m diameter) cylindrical conduit.
+The shallow magma chamber top was set at 6 km of depth with a dyke-cylinder transition at 500 m below the summit as inferred from geophysical data (Salzer et al., 2014; Arámbula-Mendoza et al., 2018).